 7. Cans With Ammonia-Soaked Rags

 Many people advocate the use of ammonia to keep possums at bay.
-Hanging empty cans stuffed with ammonia-soaked rags around your coop is sure to work, but it could also cause you respiratory problems so is far from ideal.
+Hanging empty cans stuffed with ammonia-soaked rags around your coop might work, but it could also cause you respiratory problems so might be far from ideal.

-Garlic is a more natural alternative and has the added benefit of keeping parasites and rodents away at the same time.
+Garlic and chili pepper could be a better alternative and have the added benefit of keeping parasites and rodents away at the same time.